 A Brief History of St. Michael and All Angels Episcopal Church

 St. Michael’s began as a parochial mission of St. Philip’s in the Hills Episcopal Church.
-At a vestry meeting in February 1953, the Reverend George Ferguson, Rector of St. Philip’s, announced his intention to begin construction of a church on a lot opposite of what then was the end of Fifth Street on unpaved Wilmot Road on property belonging to Harold Bell Wright Estates, formerly the property of the well-known novelist.
-This parcel, which was being developed as a residential subdivision, was made available to St. Philip’s by several owners of the estate for the purpose of building a church.
+At a vestry meeting in February 1953, the Reverend George Ferguson, Rector of St. Philip’s, announced plans to build a church on a lot opposite the end of Fifth Street on unpaved Wilmot Road.
+Harold Bell Wright Estates, which was being developed as a residential subdivision, was formerly the property of the well-known novelist.
+The lot was made available to St. Philip’s by several owners of the estate for the purpose of building a church.

 Father Fowler in his Bisbee days.